RoboCupatHomeSim/interactive-cleanup-ros/README.md

 ## Prerequisites

-- OS: Ubuntu 16.04
+- OS: Ubuntu 18.04
-- ROS distribution: Kinetic Kame
+- ROS distribution: Melodic Morenia

 ## How to Install